Automated Invoice Capture Software: 10 Tools Compared, Honestly Rated

 Peppol is now used or being adopted in: all EU member states (for public procurement and increasingly B2B), Australia, New Zealand, Singapore, Japan, and several countries in Asia-Pacific and Latin America.

-Full adoption across major markets could unlock $616 billion in annual global economic gains, according to Avalara research, including faster payment cycles (average 1.4 days shorter), fraud and fine reductions (~30%), and 39 minutes saved per invoice.
+Full adoption across major markets could unlock $616 billion in annual global economic gains, according to Avalara's e-invoicing research, including faster payment cycles (average 1.4 days shorter), fraud and fine reductions (~30%), and 39 minutes saved per invoice.

 Countries using clearance: Mexico (CFDI), Italy (SDI), Brazil (NF-e), Saudi Arabia (ZATCA), Turkey, India (IRP system).